Skaant/motifs-js/_motifs/website-page/description/description.md

-export default `TEMPLATE x DATA x URL
+TEMPLATE x DATA x URL

 A page binds the following three elements :
 * A template which render conditionnaly